Sobriety And Relationships

 Positive relationships are essential in recovery.
 When we’re open and honest with ourselves and others, we can begin to see our strengths and weaknesses.
 We learn how to accept ourselves and others.
 And we gain self-respect and self-confidence.
 These positive changes lead to living healthier, happier lives.

 The most important thing to remember is that honesty and openness are necessary in every aspect of life.
 Whether you’re sober or not, being honest and open with yourself and others helps you grow into a better person and builds strong relationships.
+Learn more about how to live with a recovering addict here.

 Early Recovery Is About Self-Discovery